Canon 7D II versus Canon 80D

 The Canon EOS 7D Mark II and the Canon EOS 80D are two enthusiast cameras that were revealed to the public, respectively, in September 2014 and February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The 7D Mark II has a resolution of 20 megapixel, whereas the 80D provides 24 MP.

 An illustration of the physical size and weight of the Canon 7D II and the Canon 80D is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 7D Mark II – represents 100 percent across all the size and weight measures).
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 7D Mark II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 80D is notably smaller (13 percent) than the Canon 7D II.
 Moreover, the 80D is markedly lighter (20 percent) than the 7D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.